 Today, buyers increasingly distrust marketing “claims” and expect businesses to show, not tell, when demonstrating their products and services.
 They shun self-serving salespeople and seek businesses that focus on making a difference, not getting a sale.

 Thought leadership centers on earning trust and credibility.
 Thought leaders get noticed by offering something different—information, insights, and ideas, for instance.

 Thought leadership positions you and your company as an industry authority, resource and trusted advisor—by establishing your reputation as a major contributor to your industry.
-The exposure you and your organization will receive by focusing on thought leadership in the industry will earn your prospects' trust and credibility AND strengthen your relationships with your current customers.
+The exposure you and your organization will receive by focusing on thought leadership in your industry will earn your prospects’ trust and credibility AND strengthen your relationships with your current clients.

 1. Because Prospects Want Your Perspective, Not Your Product

 As Jeff Ernst of Forrester Research puts it, “Business buyers don’t “buy” your product or service, they “buy into” your perspective and approach to solving their problems.”